Peng0703/Gesture-Recognition-System-Based-on-EIT/README.md

-# Lu's Gesture Recognition Device
+# Gesture Recognition Device Based on EIT
 ### A Wearable Gesture Recognition System Based on Two-Terminal Electrical Impedance Tomograph (EIT)

 This project comes from the following papers: